CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ```

-In our code, we want to create an expression for the percentage using the value of num.
+We want to create an expression for the percentage using the value of num.
 To convert to a percentage, we can multiply the number by 100 and then add a `"%"` sign on the end.

 So we can write: